-4.7 The mortality rate for suicide and undetermined intent for local authority areas for 2017-2019 was published in September 2020.
-The rate in Reading remains in line with the national average and average for local authority areas with similar levels of deprivation and but is now showing an increase from the previous period.
-38 deaths were recorded between 2017 and 2019, compared to 28 between 2016 and 2018, increasing the rate per 100,000 population from 7.2 to 9.9.
+4.5 At the time of the latest release, the mortality rate for suicide and undetermined intent for local authority areas the rate in Reading was in line with the national average and average for local authority areas with similar levels of deprivation and but is now showing a non-significant increase from the previous period.
+38 deaths were recorded between 2017 and 2019, compared to 28 between 2016 and 2018.